Imagine you’re at a party, looking sharp as hell, chatting with friends, and enjoying your cocktail.

 “Mind making me a drink?”

-That’s why batch making your cocktails BEFORE the party is the way to go.
+That’s why making a batch of bottled Old Fashioned cocktails BEFORE the party is the way to go.

 I celebrated Friendsgiving with a few friends who stayed in NYC this year, and I brought batch-made Old Fashioneds.
 It was great — everyone could help themselves to their own OFs!